yszh8/chatc.github.io/_pages/about.md

   - /about.html
 ---

-Hi~ I am Yusen Zhang, an incoming Postdoctoral Research Scientist in Computer Science at Columbia University, working with faculty mentors in the [DAPLab](https://daplab.cs.columbia.edu/people) (including Zhou Yu, Eugene Wu, David Blei, Daniel Hsu, and more).
+Hi~ I am Yusen Zhang, an incoming Postdoctoral Research Scientist in Computer Science at Columbia University, advised by faculty in the [DAPLab](https://daplab.cs.columbia.edu/people) (including Zhou Yu, Eugene Wu, David Blei, Daniel Hsu, etc.).
 I obtained my PhD degree from Penn State University, advised by Dr. [Rui Zhang](https://ryanzhumich.github.io/).
 I have done industry research internships at Amazon, Microsoft, and Google.
 I also worked closely with Dr. [Dragomir Radev](https://www.cs.yale.edu/homes/radev/).
 I received my master's degree from Emory University, advised by Dr. [Jinho D. Choi](http://www.mathcs.emory.edu/~choi/home.html).
 I am fortunate to be the recipient of the SAC Award of NAACL 2025 and the Best Paper Award of a workshop at AAAI 2025.

 I am also open to academic collaborations—please feel free to reach out if you’re interested in working together!
 Let's build the future of LLM together!